If This Was a Movie: Music and lyrics

-Produced by Swift and Chapman, "If This Was a Movie" is a pop rock ballad that critics described as "somber" and "sparkling".
-Set on a fast pace, it has a length of 5 minutes and 48 seconds.
+A pop rock song produced by Swift and Chapman, "If This Was a Movie" was described by critics as "epic", "somber", and "sparkling".
+Lexi Lane of Uproxx said that the track was a ballad, while Damien Somville and Marine Benoit contended that it was a power ballad.
 According to the Seattle Weeklys Erin Thompson, the song has a basic arrangement and structure, which he regarded as "Swiftian".
+The musicologist James E. Perone commented that the arrangement had "unusual instrumental colors" that could give "mixed-genre messages" to listeners.

-It features acoustic string instruments from country and folk music, an electric guitar amplified by distortion, and full orchestration.
-The musicologist James E. Perone said that this arrangement could give "mixed-genre messages" to listeners.
-A simple, recurring guitar riff is also played throughout, while drums and key notes lead Swift.
-The verse's melody is performed at a low register and built on short motive figures.
-The dramatic chorus, where Swift sings with a twang accompanied by harmonies, contrasts the verse by being more melodious and performed at a higher register.
+With a length of 3 minutes and 54 seconds, "If This Was a Movie" features a tempo of 72 beats per minute and being led by the eighth notes.
+Containing acoustic string instruments from country and folk music, the song has a rhythmic, strumming mandolin and acoustic guitar playing arpeggios.
+Ostinato arpeggios from an twelve-string guitar are featured on its introduction and verses, where the verse melody is performed at a low register and built on short motive figures.
+The dramatic chorus, where Swift sings with a twang accompanied by harmonies, contrasts the verses by being more melodious and performed at a higher register.
+The track also includes ultra-compressed bass drums, successive layers of electric guitars, key notes, and full orchestration with emphasized string arrangements.

-In the lyrics, Swift's character pleads an ex-lover, who had left for six months, to come back to her, expecting him to do as such like it was a movie.
+The lyrics of "If This Was a Movie" are about a lost love, wherein Swift's character pleads an ex-lover, who had left for six months, to come back to her, expecting him to do as such like it was a movie.
 She imagines that through this perspective, he would be sorry to her for what mistake he made, and she would accept his apology and reconcile with him.
 A staff from Billboard said that she was in a state of coming of age in the lyrics, believing that she departs from the "fantasy world of high school" and examines "more mature content".
 Swift on the song often recalls the important memories when they were together.
 It also includes a lyric about being in the rain ("Stand in the rain/'Til I came out"), which Thompson felt was used extensively in her songs.
 (Note: Thompson highlighted lyrics with the same imagery from "Hey Stephen", "Fearless", "Forever & Always", and "Sparks Fly" to support his claim.)
 By the conclusion, the ideal ending does not happen like Swift had hoped for.